cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

 To use this command in CI, you need to install the browser you want - or use one of our [docker images](/examples/examples/docker).

-By default, we will launch Chrome in headed mode.
-To run Chrome headlessly, you can pass the `--headless` argument to `cypress run`.
+By default, we will launch Chrome in headlessly during `cypress run`.
+To run Chrome headed, you can pass the `--headed` argument to `cypress run`.

 You can also launch Chromium: